galanflorind/ecom-test/README.md

 ### App directory
 App directory contains the source code of the ecomm3 application.
 It leverages some actions such as API interaction and user access and permission management by using naologic libraries.

-### Routing schema
-`AppBrowserModule` module is the entry point of the application.
-It bootstraps the `AppComponent` component which will redirect us to the `RootComponent` component of the `LayoutModule` module after loading was completed with no errors.
-`RootComponent` takes care of the site structure and renders navigation from children routes.
-This makes it possible that the header and footer of the site are always visible.

-The main children routes registered (using lazy loading) are the following:

-    ''          ->  HomeModule
-    'shop'      ->  ShopModule
-    'account'   ->  AccountModule
-    'site'      ->  SiteModule

-Legend:
-- elements inside `''` are route paths
-- `->` indicates the path is being handled by the module or component that follows that symbol
-- `-->` indicates redirection

-#### Home routes
-    ''  ->  HomeComponent

-#### Shop routes
-    ''                                              ->  PageShopComponent
-    'category/products'                             ->  PageShopComponent
-    'category/:categorySlug/:categoryId/products'   ->  PageShopComponent
-    'products/:productSlug/:productId'              ->  PageProductComponent
-    'cart'                                          ->  PageCartComponent
-    'checkout'                                      ->  PageCheckoutComponent
-    'wishlist'                                      ->  PageWishlistComponent
-    'compare'                                       ->  PageCompareComponent

-#### Account routes
-    ''              ->  LayoutComponent
-    'dashboard'     ->  PageDashboardComponent
-    'profile'       ->  PageProfileComponent
-    'invoices'      ->  PageInvoicesComponent
-    'addresses'     ->  PageAddressesComponent
-    'addresses/new' ->  PageEditAddressComponent
-    'addresses/:id' ->  PageEditAddressComponent
-    'password'      ->  PagePasswordComponent
-    'login'         ->  PageLoginComponent
-    'register'      ->  PageRegisterComponent

-#### Site routes
-    ''             -->  PageAboutUsComponent
-    'about-us'      ->  PageAboutUsComponent
-    'terms'         ->  PageTermsComponent
-    'faq'           ->  PageFaqComponent

 ### Account module
 `AccountModule` module main responsibilities are handling user authentication and profile edition.
 The module structure can be found bellow: